Can I Get in Trouble for Possessing Adderall?

 Seasoned Phoenix Drug Crime Attorneys

 Drug crimes involving violations of state and federal laws should be taken very seriously.
-If you are being accused of a crime in connection with Adderall or another prescription drug, you should immediately seek the help of an experienced Phoenix criminal defense lawyer at Salvador Phillips, PLLC.
+If you are being accused of a crime in connection with Adderall or another prescription drug, you should immediately seek the help of an experienced Phoenix criminal defense lawyer at Salvador Law Group.
 Our attorneys are prepared to stand by your side and defend you rights throughout the entire criminal process.
 You don’t have to go through this time alone!